Mark Webber Drives Porsche Mission E On Test Track

-His test run reminded the former champion of another Porsche.
+The test run reminded the former champion of another Porsche.

 Porsche hasn't been too generous in sharing official photos and videos of the Mission E – the German marque’s four-door electric vehicle.
 Ever since its initial appearance as a concept car at the 2015 Frankfurt Motor Show, it took Porsche two years before initial spy shots on the Nürburgring surfaced online.
 Then, it was only two months ago when official photos of the Mission E prototype were released.

-Today is our lucky day, however, as the automaker from Stuttgart released an official video of the Mission E doing test runs at Porsche test track at Weissach.
+Today is our lucky day, however, as the automaker from Stuttgart released an official video of the Mission E doing test runs at Porsche test track in Weissach.
 And who’s the best driver to get behind its wheel?
 No other than its brand ambassador and former FIA World Endurance Champion, Mark Webber.

 Aside maybe for the lack of loud exhaust, the Mission E pretty much performed like a typical 600-horsepower Porsche.
 Although, we have to take note that the EV is essentially heavier.